tardisgallifrey/davewasm/README.md

 6. Install wasm-pack with ```cargo install wasm-pack```

+###Notes on wasm-pack:
+Installing wasm-pack can be a pain.
+A rust module called openssl-sys does a lot of heavy lifting in this install.
+You need a good running install of openssl on your machine, and even then, problems occur.
+They vary from OS to OS.
+On Windows, I had to install libssl-dev and possibly openssl-dev.
+On Fedora, I had to install a Perl module called FindBin.
+All I can say is: read the errors produced carefully and see if you can tell what it is missing.
+Also, use StackOverflow.com.

 7. Add the following line to react app package.json:
     ```"build:wasm": "cd wasm-lib && wasm-pack build --target web --out-dir pkg",```
     Note: If you use a different folder name for the Rust lib, change wasm-lib.